innate-creative/posture-hq-final/_posts/2017-05-20-intermittent-fasting.md

 Side note: Athletes often worry that they will lose muscle mass while they are not eating regularly.
 But this is not necessarily the case, due to fasting stimulating increased levels of Human Growth Hormone, athletes may even find they put on more lean muscle mass.

 Brain Function – From an evolutionary perspective our brains needed to be sharp as a tack when we fasted, so that we could remember where to find good supplies of food or to have the mental acuity to hunt prey.
 Many people who have undergone a fasting protocol report that they begin to feel sharper and/or clearer.
 Recent studies in rats have shown that when in a fasted state, the rats’ brains will actually grow more neural cells.
-Fasting has also shown to increase Brain Derived Neurotropic Factor- an important gene in neural growth and protection.
-These findings are amazing, especially in the world ofepigenetics and neuroplasticity.
-Neuroplasticity is the brains ability to change in response to certain environmental stimuli.
+Fasting has also shown to increase Brain Derived Neurotrophic Factor- an important gene in neural growth and protection.
+These findings are amazing, especially in the world of epigenetics and neuroplasticity.
+Neuroplasticity is the brain's ability to change in response to certain environmental stimuli.
 Fasting can actually help the brain adapt to new stimuli.

 Secondly, the brain is a very sensitive structure.
 It is particularly prone to something called oxidative stress.
-In our bodies we have these little suckers called free radicles, they cruise around the body and cause damage to the various tissues including brain tissue that they bump into.
+In our bodies we have these little suckers called free radicals, they cruise around the body and cause damage to the various tissues including brain tissue that they bump into.
 This is what is meant by ‘oxidative stress’.
 Fasting has shown to increase the bodies resistance to oxidative stress.
 Essentially, this means less damage to brain tissue (among other tissues) due to free radicals.

 This has huge implications in terms of ageing and many chronic diseases such as Alzheimer’s, which we will touch on shortly.